 Ottawa’s most famous urban waterway is the Rideau Canal, a UNESCO World Heritage Site.
 Hop on board Rideau Canal Cruises, or explore the Ottawa River with Capital Cruises, World Famous Paul’s Boat Line or by taking Au feel de l’eau’s Aqua-Taxi.

 Nowhere will you get closer to big-name music festival acts than in Canada’s capital.
-TD Ottawa Jazz Festival kicks off the summer music festival season in June, with hundreds of headliners keeping all breeds of cats cool in downtown parks in indoor spaces.
+Ottawa Jazz Festival kicks off the summer music festival season in June, with hundreds of headliners keeping all breeds of cats cool in downtown parks in indoor spaces.
 On its heels is RBC Bluesfest Ottawa, where international big-names in DJ/Dance, Rock, Country, Blues (of course) and more perform on multiple outdoor and indoor stages on the banks of the Ottawa River downtown over 10+ days.
 Music and Beyond melds classical music with visual arts, drama, poetry, comedy, circus and dance in the acoustic oasis of churches and concert halls in the downtown core.
 Ottawa Chamberfest—the largest event of its kind in the world—works its charm in many of the same venues, with classical music (and more) filling these intimate, beautiful spaces.

 Spotlight on history